Architecture Diagram Definition

 Using a Logical Level Architecture Diagram of an Application Landscape, showing the concept of Front-, Mid, and Back Office.

-The above diagram is, in this case, a logical architecture diagram, because it shows the offices concept used in the organization:
+The above diagram is, in this case, a logical architecture diagram because it shows the office concept used in the organization:

 • Front Office